-Miles Miller joined the Butler baseball coaching staff in the fall of 2012 as a volunteer assistant coach.
-He quickly climbed the ranks and has spent the last two seasons as Butler's pitching coach and recruiting coordinator.
+Miles Miller has been a valuable member of the Butler baseball coaching staff since joining the program in the fall of 2012.
+Miller spent one season as a volunteer assistant, but he quickly climbed the ranks to become Butler's pitching coach and recruiting coordinator.
 He came to Indianapolis to join Head Coach Steve Farley after spending two seasons as an assistant at Philadelphia University.

 The 2014 season was a new and exciting challenge for Miller and the BU pitching staff as the Bulldogs competed in the BIG EAST Conference for the first time in school history.
 Many players performed well under the guidance of Miller with Gunner Johnson earning Second Team All-BIG EAST honors and Eric Stout being drafted by the Kansas City Royals in the 13th round of the 2014 MLB Draft.